koajs/koa-hbs/README.md

 Handlebars Templates via Generators for [Koa](https://github.com/koajs/koa/)

-## Foreward
+## Forward
-This is package offers minimum viability.
-Registering partials and synchronous helpers is supported, but asynchronous helpers and layouts are not.
-There is no caching of templates.
-Every call to render reads the template from disk.
-Layouts and caching are next on the list.
+Things that are supported:
+- Registering helpers
+- Registering partials
+- Specify a directory or multiple directories of partials to register
+- Single default layout
+- Template caching (actually, this cannot be disabled presently)

+Things that will be, but are **not** yet supported:
+- Asynchronous helpers
+- Alternative layouts
+- Content blocks

 ## Usage
 koa-hbs is middleware.
 Configure the default instance by passing an options hash to #middleware, or create an independent instance using #create().

 ```javascript
 var koa = require('koa');